ehendrix23/tesla_dashcam/README.md

     values: bottom-left, bottom-center, bottom-right, top-left, top-center,
     top-right.

+### Telemetry Panels

+The telemetry panel feature adds dedicated instrument and map panels as camera slots in the multi-camera layout.
+Unlike the graphical overlay which composites widgets onto an existing camera feed, panels occupy their own space in the layout alongside the front, rear, and repeater cameras.

+Two panels are available:

+-   **Instruments panel** -- steering wheel with angle readout, ACC/BRK gauges, speed, gear indicator, turn signals, compass heading, G-force magnitude, and longitudinal acceleration.
+-   **Map panel** -- route map rendered from GPS coordinates with a moving position dot.
+The map zoom adapts to vehicle speed: zoomed in at low speeds for neighborhood detail, zoomed out at highway speeds to show the full route.
+Requires the `staticmap` Python package.

+To enable panels:

+    python -m tesla_dashcam /path/to/clips --sei_overlay --sei_panel

+To disable the map panel and show only instruments:

+    python -m tesla_dashcam /path/to/clips --sei_overlay --sei_panel --no-sei_panel_map

+Panels inherit widget selection, theme, and other graphical settings from the `--sei_widgets` and `--sei_widget_theme` options documented above.

+**\--sei\_panel**

+:   Default: False

+    Add telemetry instrument and map panels as camera slots in the multi-camera layout.
+Each layout (FullScreen, Mosaic, Cross, Diamond, Horizontal) positions the panels automatically.
+Requires `--sei_overlay`.

+**\--sei\_panel\_map**

+:   Default: True

+    Include a route map panel with a moving position dot that tracks the vehicle's GPS coordinates.
+The map zoom level adapts to speed.
+Disable with `--no-sei_panel_map` to show only the instruments panel.
+Requires the `staticmap` package (`pip install staticmap`).

 ## Timestamp Restriction

 The events/clips to be processed and thus be put in the resulting video